Potato Skins Recipe

 - Preheat oven to 400º F.

 - Split baked potatoes in half and scoop out center of potato.

-- Brush potato on inside and on the skin with olive oil and place on baking sheet, skin side up.
-Sprinkle with salt.
+- Drizzle olive oil over the baked potato half and place on baking sheet, skin side up.
+Sprinkle with salt and pepper.